 Visit Alcohol Change UK for access to a range of research, training and policy related to alcohol use.

-The Smart website lists screening tests and tools for GPs and other professionals working with clients with substance dependency issues and some mental health problems.
+The UK government website lists alcohol use screening tests and tools for GPs and other professionals working with clients with substance dependency issues.

 Violence and abuse